-- measured values on the effectiveness of the reactor scram system, of the residual heat removal, of the overpressure protections, and of the activity confinement, - measures values on the conditions inside the containment, inside the reactor building and the turbine building, - measured values of emission monitoring, - measured values for the assessment of design limits of the activity barriers in the event of severe accidents, - alarms important to safety and short descriptions of the actions to be taken, e.g. in the event of switch-over to residual heat removal mode, failure of the operational feed-water supply, or steam generator tube leakage (this latter alarm requires short-term manual actions by the operating staff), - alarms important to safety of the conventional alarm system including the respective limits. - compilation of the accident monitoring instrumentation at the control room and the emergency control room in tabular form.
+- measured values on the effectiveness of the reactor scram system, of the residual heat removal, of the overpressure protections, and of the activity confinement, - measures values on the conditions inside the containment, inside the reactor building and the turbine building, - measured values of emission monitoring, - alarms important to safety and short descriptions of the actions to be taken, e.g. in the event of switch-over to residual heat removal mode, failure of the operational feed-water supply, or steam generator tube leakage (this latter alarm requires short-term manual actions by the operating staff), - alarms important to safety of the conventional alarm system including the respective limits, compilation of the accident monitoring instrumentation at the control room and the emergency control room in tabular form.